investindex/Funds/README.md

 &nbsp;

-There are also the all-in-one funds [discussed in the guidelines](https://github.com/investindex/Guidelines#simplify-dont-oversimplify) and the additional funds discussed in the footnote.
+There are also the all-in-one funds [discussed in the guidelines](https://github.com/investindex/Guidelines#simplify-dont-oversimplify) and the additional funds discussed below and in the first footnote.

 &nbsp;

 &nbsp;

 ## Beyond mainstream factor funds

+It's important to understand

 Three important fund managers not covered in the main tables are Avantis Investors, Dimensional Fund Advisors, and Alpha Architect.
 Products from Dimensional Fund Advisors (DFA) were accessible only to those who used wealth management firms for about 40 years, until DFA began listing ETFs in November 2020.
 [Their ETF offerings](https://us.dimensional.com/etfs) are not yet as extensive as their mutual funds, but they continue to list more as recently as September 2021.
 Their funds are among the best.
 Ben Felix, a portfolio manager at PWL Capital, has a [YouTube channel](https://www.youtube.com/c/BenFelixCSI/videos) and [podcast](https://www.youtube.com/c/RATIONALREMINDER/videos) which are referenced often in the hyperlinks of this guide.
 He provides outstanding explanations of the value of applying academic research to fund management, and why his firm uses DFA mutual funds for their clients.